The Challenge

 a different matter—

-agony and grief, imagines them dying as human hands
+feels their agony and grief, imagines them dying

-rip from them what is not ours for our palate
+as human hands rip out, off, from what is not